EndPointCorp/end-point-blog/2010/05/17/finding-postgresql-version-without.html.md

 }
 ```

-In most cases, though, we don't know the exact version down to the revision after the second dot, so we'll state what the major version is, and all the possible revisions:
+In most cases, though, we don’t know the exact version down to the revision after the second dot, so we’ll state what the major version is, and all the possible revisions:

 ```perl
 ## Walk through and figure out which versions it may be.